 Under British banking law, financial institutions were required to sell “well-fitting” financial instruments.
 When the crisis reached England, they shut down their old financial regulatory agency and created a new one.
 They also “highlighted” the fact that “capital markets were seizing up.”
 Financial institutions no longer trusted one another – destroying the foundation of banking.

 “Did Deutsche Bank Mis Sell Mortgages?”

 In September 16, 2016, the United States Department of Justice fined Deutsche Bank $14 billion for having “mis-sold financial instruments” in 2008.
 There are many problems with this action: 1.
 Jurisdiction, 2.
 Crime Description, 3.
 Statute of Limitations and 4.
 Bailout.
-The important element is that it shows that 2008 crimes are still relevant in 2016.

 The United States government has no real jurisdiction in the European Union or in Germany.
 The “crime of mis-selling financial instruments” is a British concept.
 Surely, the statute of limitations must have expired for this financial fraud, after eight years.
 Finally, why did the United States bail out a bank, which committed a crime?
 Is that not “aiding and abetting in the commission of a crime?”